liquidvotingio/api/README.md

 Notes:

-* No auth and no tests yet, to keep prototyping as fast as possible
+* No auth, validations or tests yet, to keep prototyping as fast as possible

 TODO:

 * Graphql schema resolver for subscribing to voting results
-* get some test coverage
 * dockerize
 * kuberize
 * CI/CD
+* validations
+* some tests
 * logging
 * monitoring
 * perf tests